 (Under the aegis of UNODC's

-On 16 November, UNODC’s Deputy Representative in South Asia opened a regional workshop in Male to strengthen international cooperation in criminal and financial investigations of corruption crimes and links with money laundering.
-The workshop brought together criminal justice and law enforcement experts from the Anti-Corruption Commissions of Bangladesh, Maldives and Sri Lanka.
+On 16 November, UNODC’s Deputy Representative in South Asia opened a regional workshop on “International Cooperation in criminal and financial investigations of corruption crimes, links with money laundering”.
+This brought together criminal justice and law enforcement practitioners from the Anti-Corruption Commissions of Bangladesh, Maldives and Sri Lanka.
 The aim of the workshop was to provide specialized skills and tools to investigators and prosecutors from relevant anti-corruption law enforcement authorities for conducting more effective criminal and financial investigations of corruption crimes.
-The workshop was designed to provide practical skills and tools to enhance regional cooperation, to facilitate the operations within the regional network and to further the application of international principles in criminal and financial investigations, the use and exchange of relevant intelligence, including financial documents and identification of suspicious transactions and other relevant evidence.

-Since April 2020, UNODC’s Lockdown Learners series in India has catalysed youth-led action on peace, Global Goals and crime prevention through activity-based learning.
-In November, UNODC conducted activity-based interactive sessions with over 600 students and educators from diverse socio-economic backgrounds were conducted on themes such as misinformation, discrimination, gender inequality, cybercrime and corruption, using stories and videos.
+Over the last several months, UNODC’s Lockdown Learners series in India has catalysed youth-led action on peace, Global Goals and crime prevention through activity-based learning.
+In November, UNODC conducted activity-based interactive sessions with over 600 students and educators from diverse socio-economic backgrounds in 5 states/Union Territories.
 The series also provided a platform of action to young people in co-creating a range of initiatives, including community outreach via Whatsapp and audio notes on COVID-19 vaccination and awareness and music and art for social change.
 UNODC’s Communication Officer for South Asia addressed the Global EdConnect Summit 2021, convened by two eminent private educational institutions in India—High School Moms and INACE—on 12 November.
 The discussion focused on the need to strengthen a culture of lawfulness and global citizenship in classrooms, and highlighting ways to mainstream education for social change, peace and SDGs with values-based education and experiential learning.